savannainstitute/chestnut-bur-detection-from-drone/README.md

 Per-step physical batch, gradient accumulation, max-epochs, and patience are set in `config.yml` (`training_steps`); physical batch is capped and accumulation reaches the large effective batches.

 The learning rate is scaled per step as `lr = min(lr0, max_lr0) × (effective_batch / 64)^0.5`, capped at `max_scaled_lr`.
-Progressive unfreezing is **architecture-aware** (read from the model YAML) and re-applied on the live trainer at the start of each step, so the curriculum actually takes effect.
-The best-epoch optimizer state is **carried across each step boundary** (momentum is preserved through the unfreeze), and the learning rate is **warmed up** over a few epochs at each transition.
+Progressive unfreezing is architecture-aware (read from the model YAML) and re-applied on the live trainer at the start of each step, so the curriculum actually takes effect.
+The best-epoch optimizer state is carried across each step boundary (momentum is preserved through the unfreeze), and the learning rate is warmed up over `step_transition_warmup_epochs` (10) epochs at each transition.
 The best checkpoint across all steps/epochs is selected by the composite objective described under Tuning Mode and saved as `best_model_weights.pt`.

 ```powershell
 python -m bur_detection.detection --mode train `